gruenewald-lab/CGsmiles/docs/source/syntax/chirality.rst

 Aromaticity
 ^^^^^^^^^^^
 In SMILES, aromaticity is encoded using lowercase letters as a shorthand for aromatic atoms or a colon as a marker for aromatic bonds.
-CGSmiles utilizes the same convention.
+CGsmiles utilizes the same convention.
 In addition, aromatic systems may also be split across multiple fragments by simply keeping the shorthand.
 For example, Martini Benzene is represented as: